Convent of Bethany

 The Augustinian Convent of Bethany existed in Mechelen, Belgium, from 1421 to 1783.
 It belonged to the Congregation of Windesheim.

-A notable occupant of the convent was Jacoba of Loon-Heinsberg, formerly the abbess of the Thorn Abbey in what is now the Netherlands, who withdrew to Bethany in 1455.
+A notable occupant of the convent was Jacoba of Loon-Heinsberg, formerly the abbess of Thorn Abbey in what is now the Netherlands, who withdrew to Bethany in 1455.
 Her 1468 will indicates that a printing press was left to the convent.